2019-MIT-Environmental-Bioinformatics/nitrogenfix-project/README.md

 ### Scripts

 1. Figure 1
+	a.
+Figure1_from_paper
+		Step1
 			-anvi-script-FASTA-to-contigs-db.sh
 				Generates a contigs databases from the fasta files of the MAGS.
 This step is needed to reporoduce fig1.
+		Step2
 			-anvi-get-sequences-for-hmm-hits.sh
 				Utilizes an HMM profile to concatenate genes of interest.
+		Step3
 			-anvi-gen-phylogenomic-tree.sh
 				Creates a newick tree to show the relationshps between the genes of interest.
+		Step4
+			-anvi-interactive.sh
+				Script to visualize phylogenomic tree.
+	b.
+Figure1_unnecessary_figures
+		All scripts in this directory were used for ANVIO6 to recreate figure 1.
+We had to resort to using ANVIO5 because concoct was not compatible with the latest anvio version.
+Therefore these figures aren't the ones we officially use for our comparison.
 2. Figure 2
-	-Step 1 Build Database
+	-Step 1 Make Database
 		Slurm script for building the database for the genes of interest (nifD, nifH).
 Scripts are well commented.
 	-Step 2 Blast for Proteins in MAGS
 		Slurm script blasts for the nifD and nifH protein sequences in the MAGS for the different ocean environments.
 Scripts in this folder are well commented and easy to follow.
 	-Step 3 Align
 		Script for aligning the FASTA amino acid sequences taken from the NCBi database and the HBDs.
-	-Step 4 Build Tree
+	-Step 4 Create Tree
 		Script for both the nifD and nifH phylogenetic tree.

 ### Output
+#### All output files were deleted when the git catastrophe occur.
+They can be found in the recovered folder

 1. Figure 1
+	1. Figure1_from_paper
 		-Step 1
 			Outputs for the first command where a contigs database was created from the MAG files.
 		-Step 2
 			Output for HMM hits for the nifH and nifD genes -Step 3
 			Output for the phylogenomic tree created.
 		-Step 4
 			File used to view the phylogenomic tree in interactive ANVIO -fig1_published.png
 		-fig1_ED.png
+	2. Figure1_unnecessary_figures
+		Output files from the ANVIO6 pipeline not used for the final figure.
 2. Figure 2
 	-Step 1 Build Database
 		Output files for the different ocean metagenomes for the first step, building the database.